nekoteoj/dotfiles/README.md

-# dotfiles
+# Nekoteoj's dotfiles
-Dotfiles for various applications in my machine
+Dotfiles for various applications in my own systems

 ## List of applications